How to choose the best clothes dryer

 Manual restart

 Dryers that automatically start tumbling again if you open and close the door mid-cycle are dangerous for young children who might climb inside the drum and shut the door behind them.
-All the dryers we've tested need to be manually restarted.
+All the clothes dryers we've tested need to be manually restarted.

 Energy rating labels